anybox/anybox.pg.odoo/README.rst

 You can revert back to the last version of the database (the parent) with ``odb revert``::

     $ odb revert
-    Reverted to revision 2, now at revision 4
+    Reverted to revision 2, now at revision 3

 You can also revert back to any previous version::

     $ odb revert 1
-    Reverted to revision 1, now at revision 5
+    Reverted to revision 1, now at revision 3
     $ odb info
-    database: demo8*5
+    database: demo8*3
-    version : 5 (parent: 1, tip: 5)
+    version : 3 (parent: 1, tip: 3)

 How it works and pollutes
 -------------------------

-- It uses the ``CREATE DATABASE ...
-FROM TEMPLATE ...`` feature of PostgreSQL
+- It uses the ``CREATE DATABASE FROM TEMPLATE`` feature of PostgreSQL
 - It currently stores version information in the ``ir_config_parameter`` table of Odoo (though this will change in the future).
 - It expects that the connection to PostgreSQL is done through Unix Domain